 The people who call Lafayette Hill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lafayette Hill residents report their race to be White, followed by Black or African-American.
+The greatest number of Lafayette Hill residents report their race to be White, followed by Asian.
 Important ancestries of people in Lafayette Hill include German, Italian, English, and Polish.

 The most common language spoken in Lafayette Hill is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Russian and Spanish.